 Contact information is available here.

-Now that you have accepted the appointment please do the following things (items A-E):
+Now that you have accepted the appointment please do the following things (items A-F):

-A) Please download and complete the following forms.
+A) Travel documents.
+Please download and complete the following forms.
 Return the completed forms to the project administrator electronically.
 Some you’ll have to print and sign, but please scan and email them.

 - Participation Contract, Waiver of Liability, Assumption of Risk and Indemnity Agreement